syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-N>`ResourceGroupType` property value is `None` no resource view displayed in schedule even resource added using the `ResourceCollection` property in scheduler.
+N>No resource view will be displayed, even a resource added using the `ResourceCollection` property when the `ResourceGroupType` property value is set to `None`.

 ## Resource Grouping types